cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 *Figure 1: A tower clock modified for electrical winding*

-As usual, this clock shown is situated in the clock room, or intermediate room, between the ringing room and the bell chamber.
+As usual, this clock is situated in the clock room, or intermediate room, between the ringing room and the bell chamber.
 When it was manually wound, the wires supporting the weights were routed up into the bell chamber, round two sets of pulleys to drop down in the corner of the clock room and into a chute running down into the ringing room.
 When fully wound, the weights were in the bell chamber to maximise the drop.

 There were two disadvantages: (a) for inspection and repair of pulleys, the clock engineer required access to the bell chamber, with very little room to place the ladder needed to reach the pulleys, and (b) the holes needed to accommodate the weights in the bell chamber and intermediate room floors, plus the weight chute, transmitted bell noise into the ringing room.